estuary-ai/mangrove/bot/command_output_description.md

     - if action == 'open' then show short-range navigation settings
     - if action == 'close' then hide short-range navigation settings

-- Navigate to a point
+- Navigate to a point:
     ```
     {
         target: 'Breadcrumb',